 - font: Times New Roman, 14 points, bold

-- alignment: center
+- alignment: centre

 - do not use italics unless in titles of longer works such as novels, monographs, etc.